 Enter your Mitel IP address in the Host field and 1752 for port and user and password

-Finally, to send settings to your collector click on “send settings to the collector software button.”
+Finally, to send settings to your collector, click on the “send settings to the collector software button.”

 After the settings are successfully sent to your collector, you should see the following message, and you can click on the Next button.

-On this window, you can find information about how to configure your Mitel 3000 series accepting connection from the collector server.
+In this window, you can find information about configuring your Mitel 3000 series accepting a connection from the collector server.